fogfish/opts/README.md

 * **Compatibility with Dependency Options**: When two or more libraries are chained, mapping options between dependencies can be tricky.
 This requires additional layers to translate options, adding more complexity.
 * **Discoverability**: As options are applied through functions rather than struct fields, it can be harder for users to see all available configurations.
 Users may need to reference documentation to find all options.

-`opts` is a lightweight library crafted to streamline and automate the creation of functional options.
+⎡🅾🅿🆃🆂⎦ is a lightweight library crafted to streamline and automate the creation of functional options.
 By abstracting over struct fields (leveraging capabilities like those in [golem/optics](https://github.com/fogfish/golem)), it eliminates the primary issue of boilerplate code.
 This approach makes defining functional options nearly as straightforward as using a struct-based configuration, reducing complexity while preserving flexibility.

 ## Getting Started